khawajaazfar2000/khawajaazfar2000/README.md

 <h1 align="center">👋🏽 Hi, my name is Azfar.</h1>
 <h3>
 🎓 Soon to be grad with a Bachelor of Science in Software Engineering.
+(July 2024)<br>
-(July 2024) 🌇 Lahore Native, passionate about creating community and connecting like-minded peoples, which helps them get social and communication skills.
+🌇 Lahore Native, passionate about creating community and connecting like-minded peoples, which helps them get social and communication skills.<br>
-📚 Nowadays doing Research for my FYP in Medical Image Processing and creating machine learning models.
+📚 Nowadays doing Research for my FYP in Medical Image Processing and creating machine learning models.<br>
-💻 As for my future, I hope to work as a Software Quality Engineer at MAANG (Meta, Amazon, Apple, Netflix, Google) Companies and work with a diverse team.
+💻 As for my future, I hope to work as a Software Quality Engineer at MAANG (Meta, Amazon, Apple, Netflix, Google) Companies and work with a diverse team.<br>
-🏔 I like to walk in nature and visit Cinema once a month to refresh myself.
+🏔 I like to walk in nature and visit Cinema once a month to refresh myself.<br>
-💪🏽 Enthusiasm, Patience, Leadership, Learning & Adapting, Future for Planning.
+💪🏽 Enthusiasm, Patience, Leadership, Learning & Adapting, Future for Planning.<br>
 </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=khawajaazfar2000&color=brightgreen&style=flat-square&label=PROFILE+VIEWS" alt="khawajaazfar20000" /> </p>